android-ui-testing/Cookbook/docs/content/basics/testing_theory.md

 ## Conclusion
-* We got the basic concepts of testing, learned about the difference between Black/White/Gray-box testing.
+* We understood that we can classify tests by different criteria, and every test belongs to one group in every classification
-* In this article we got knowledge of main types of testing and examined the areas of their application.
+* E2E tests are the most unstable, the longest and the most expensive in terms of support but they allow you to test entire User stories and can do it even on every merge.
-* UI tests are the most unstable, the longest and the most expensive in terms of support but they allow you to test entire User stories and can do it even on every merge.
+* In this article we understood the differences between Screenshot tests and Ui tests and their areas of application.